andreasdr/andreasdr/README.md

 Nowadays I am mostly into game development plus game development eco systems that allow to create platform independent games as I was from the beginning an (open source) operating system enthusiast - I love them, I like to support them.
 So most of the time I am developing the TDME2 3D engine with my mates from Mindty, which aims to be platform independant and lightweight, but still pretty complete.

-If you have a interest in my work it might also be interesting to support me.
+If you have a interest in my work it might also be interesting to sponsor me.

 Links
 - [Andreas@LinkedIn](https://de.linkedin.com/pub/andreas-drewke/26/15/490)